blueantcorp/blueantcorp.github.io/_posts/2019-03-13-animating-changes-in-uitableview-and-uicollectionview.md

 ![ShowBot-animation](/public/showbot-animation.gif)

 #### Conclusion
 Today we discussed how it is easy to add delight to our apps by animating changes.
 This kind of animations makes apps feel natural and fluid.
-Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
-Thanks for reading and see you next week!